ngrok/ngrok-docs/docs/integrations/modern-treasury/webhooks.md

 1. Access the [Modern Treasury site](https://app.moderntreasury.com/) and sign in using your Modern Treasury account.

 1. On the left menu, click **View Sandbox** to switch to Sandbox mode.
-    **Note**: The Sandbox view provides you with example accounts which allow you to test Modern Treasury funcions.
+    **Note**: The Sandbox view provides you with example accounts that allow you to test Modern Treasury functions.
 If you have an active Modern Treasury account you can follow these steps without switching to Sandbox mode.

 1. On the left menu, click **Developers**, click the **Webhooks** tab, and then click **Create New Webhook Endpoint**.